 As noted above, the BLANkET indicative data cannot be used to determine if an air quality standard has been breached.
 The data will however provide a good indication of air quality at any given time, and hence provide an indication that, had a reference instrument been located at a given site, whether an air quality breach would have been likely to have been recorded.

 What is a 'safe' level of smoke?

-Detailed information on the health affects of smoke is given on the Tasmanian Department of Health and Human Services (DHHS) web site at www.dhhs.tas.gov.au/publichealth/air.
+Detailed information on the health affects of smoke is given on the Tasmanian Department of Health (DoH) website on their Air Quality page.
 A summary of health-related information is given here.

 A number of health studies carried out both in Australia and overseas have clearly shown there is no 'safe' level of exposure to wood smoke.
-Any increase in particle levels a given population is exposed to will result in increases in, for example, hospital admissions for respiratory illnesses.
+Any increase in particle levels a given population is exposed to can produce increases in, for example, hospital admissions for respiratory illnesses.

 The fine particles found in wood smoke are very difficult to remove from the air.
 During widespread smoke events it is very difficult for susceptible people to avoid exposure.
 Standard air conditioning equipment is not able to prevent the small smoke particles from entering domestic buildings.

 The initial 15 sites were chosen to try to balance between having as broad a cover of as much of the state as possible, but not so broad as to spread the stations too thinly.
 Hence we have elected to place stations in the north-east, effectively surrounding the higher country where forestry operations take place, with another cluster in the upper Derwent and Huon regions.
 Both the north-east and the Huon and Derwent valleys have experienced smoke events in recent seasons.